Jeach/jeach-pqueues/README.md

 But they will **NEVER** show you real-world, complex examples of their libraries.
 Why?
 And if you navigate over to Stackoverflow for some help, you suddenly realize there are thousands of confused developers.

 In short, I was stunned by the lack of proper literature and support for all of these Promise libraries.
 And when I actually attempted to use them for myself (I chose to use 'Q') ... well that was total confusion and frustration.
-So out of frustration and absolutely needing to move on with my project, I came up with my jeach-pqueues (promise queues).
-Which I believe has a much more elegant API (no function chainging) and are much easier to use.
+So out of immadiate need to move on with my project, I came up with my own implementation of promises which I now call **jeach-pqueues** (promise queues).
+I believe it has a much more elegant API (no function chaining) and is essentially much easier to understand and use.

+## Tutorial and Real-World Examples

+I've started to write a tutorial with real-world examples where I describe the step-by-step.
+If you navigate over to [jeach-pqueues-tutorial](https://glitch.com/edit/#!/jeach-pqueues-tutorial?path=README.md:1:0) over on Glitch.com, you will see the sample code and also be able to run the examples.
+You can even Remix the project for your own purpose.

 ## Getting Started

-**Note**: I realize I have yet to commit my code!
-But I want to write a short guide before I do so.
-I will be submitting my code in the next week or so.

 First, you need to install the `jeach-pqueues` module, by doing the following: